 The family, upon the death of Herod, then make the long trip back to Nazareth.
 God made sure, through the riches of the Magi, that his beloved Son had the resources available in order for his life to be protected.

-The possible benefits received from the riches left by the Magi do not end with the above.
-Joseph dies sometime between Jesus' twelfth birthday (Luke 2:43) and several years before his ministry starts at the age of thirty.
-Joseph and Mary, before his death, produce at least six children other than Christ (see our article on "Did Jesus have brothers?").
-The natural question is how did Mary, as a widow, afford to raise and feed SEVEN children?
-Could it be that the gifts of the wise men were instrumental in sustaining the family after Joseph's death?
+The possible benefits received from the rich gifts left by the Magi do not end with the above.
+Joseph, Jesus' stepfather, dies sometime between Christ's twelfth birthday (Luke 2:43) and several years before his ministry starts at thirty.
+His death leaves at least six children (not including Jesus) without a father and breadwinner.
+How did Mary, as a widow, afford to raise and feed SEVEN children total?
+It appears highly likely that the riches given by the Magi helped sustain the family after Joseph's death.
 Stephen Collins writes the following in this regard.

 "the Parthian Magi had lavished gifts of gold, frankincense, and myrrh upon Jesus when they had visited him shortly after his birth . . .
 Jesus (as the firstborn son and head of the household after Joseph's death) could have tapped that wealth to provide for his family's needs without having to work as a carpenter." (ibid. page 399)

 The riches freely given by the wise men may have also funded Jesus' ministry.
 Consider the following.
 There is no hint in the gospels that Christ ever asked for donations to help fund his ministry.
 Judas regularly stole from the disciple's collective money bag (John 12:6, 13:29), an act which would be easily noticeable had the group had little or no cash.
 We also have indications that the group regularly gave money to the poor (John 12:5, 13:29).
 Where did all this support come from if not the Magi?